loh0123/LohGraphPlugin/README.md

 * Warning : if you want to package with this plugin, you project must has c++ in it

+# Problem
+- Path Add / Remove will not tell navigator

 # GameCoreSystem
 This launch automatic with the game so any blueprint or code can access it without it return null
 - Handle thread pool and thread deployment